omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - also allows files
 - embed create resultfile in create result page
 - display files in results
+- figure out how to hide video if file is image and vis versa
+        - added content_type charfield to resultfile model that checks the type of file uploaded
+                - this is not great as it relies on file extension/header and can be manipulated. but its what I've got for now

 Notes:
 - work computer currently has issues displaying video. it will display fine but the command window will show errors that "an established connection was aborted by the software in your host machine"